Kumudumali98/-Sleep-Health-and-Lifestyle-Factor-Analysis-Sleep-Health-and-Lifestyle-Factor-Analysis/README.md

 Conclusion
 ==========

-In conclusion, the Explanatory Factor Analysis (EFA) and Confirmatory Factor Analysis (CFA) conducted on the "Sleep Health and Lifestyle" dataset have revealed three distinct factors that explains various facts of sleep health and overall well-being.
+In conclusion, the Explanatory Factor Analysis (EFA) and Confirmatory Factor Analysis (CFA) conducted on the "Sleep Health and Lifestyle" dataset have revealed three distinct factors that explain various facts about sleep health and overall well-being.
 Factor 1, identified as the Cardiovascular Health Factor, contains variables related to blood pressure and age, highlighting the critical role of cardiovascular health in sleep quality.
-Factor 2, named the Sleep Wellness Factor, includes variables associated with sleep duration, quality, and stress levels, highlighting relationship between sleep patterns and psychological well-being.
-Finally, Factor 3, the Body-Mind Balance Factor, reflects variables related to body composition and sleep disorders, emphasizing the inter connection of physical and mental health with sleep quality.
+Factor 2, named the Sleep Wellness Factor, includes variables associated with sleep duration, quality, and stress levels, highlighting the relationship between sleep patterns and psychological well-being.
+Finally, Factor 3, the Body-Mind Balance Factor, reflects variables related to body composition and sleep disorders, emphasizing the interconnection of physical and mental health with sleep quality.

 These factors offer valuable insights for healthcare professionals, researchers, and policymakers looking to create specific measures to improve sleep quality and promote overall well-being.
 Understanding the different dimensions of sleep health and lifestyle factors allows for the development of customized solutions to address the specific needs and challenges that individuals in various populations face.
 Furthermore, the discovery of these factors emphasizes the importance of taking a variety of perspectives when it comes to sleep health management.